tedneward/Azgaarnoth/Organizations/MageSchools/TwilightStar.md

 ## Tendencies
 Contrary to popular belief, not all of the Twilight's Star magi are evil--some in fact see the undead as a powerful and untapped resource that deserves deeper exploration as service to the living--but those that aren't are clearly in the minority.
 Contrary to the canonical "insane loner" stereotype of the necromancer, however, Twilight Star magi are quite comfortable working together, seem quite sane (aside from their chosen profession, that is), and have no deep desire to conquer the world.
 (Most of them, anyway.)
 The magi of the Twilight Star understand that real power lies not in mundane conquest of land, but in the conquest of death via unlife.

-Most Twilight Star schools are no larger than a half-dozen in size, and usually made up of one Master, one Journeyman, and several apprentices.
+Most Twilight Star towers are no larger than a half-dozen in size, and usually made up of one Master, one Journeyman, and several apprentices.

 ## Connections
 In most of the nations of the west and north, the Twilight Star school is illegal, and its students (and particularly its instructors) are openly hunted and arrested.
 Although participation itself is not a crime, most of the nations of the west and north have laws against almost anything the Twilight Star does (including practicing necromancy on non-sentient creatures and beasts), and usually an investigator can find evidence enough for a conviction.